-This polishing kit includes the polisher and all the polishing discs you need plus a DVD from Cheng that shows you how to use it.
+This polishing kit includes the polisher and all the polishing discs you need.

 For some more information and a video about polishing, check out my page about finishing concrete countertops.

-This will cover 30 - 40 sq. ft. and you will apply at least 3 coats.
+This will cover 45 - 60 sq. ft. per bottle and you will apply at least 3 coats.
 You can also order the gallon container if you want.

 Here's a video showing you how to apply the sealer.